QHaider4622/Next-Gen-Malaria-Diagnostics-Leveraging-AI-for-Improved-Classification/README.md

 ![Balance](https://github.com/QHaider4622/Next-Gen-Malaria-Diagnostics-Leveraging-AI-for-Improved-Classification/assets/79516393/a066e458-63e2-40d5-9e26-e55477fdad57)

+we can see that the dataset is balanced

 ### Splitting the Dataset into Training, Validation and Testing Sets

 The dataset is split into training,validation and testing sets to evaluate the model performance effectively.